-The Sex Offender Registration and Notification Act is Title1 of the Adam Walsh Child Protection and Safety Act of 2006.
+The Sex Offender Registration and Notification Act is Title 1 of the Adam Walsh Child Protection and Safety Act of 2006.
 SORNA outlines mandatory minimum standards for sex offender registration and notification for all US jurisdictions, including states, federally recognized Tribes, and US territories.
-The purpose of this act is to help protect the public from sex offenders and offenders against children.
+The purpose of this act is to help protect the public from sex offenders.